TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 * Logging is improved.
 * The hub updates the free margin (account) in real time.
 * PrimeXM taker connection is improved: 35=W quote updates are added.
+* The hub URL redirection issues are fixed.

 ## Version 2026.02.20.378 (20 February, 2026)
 ### Changes